 Hi Rich!
 Thanks for taking the time out and being so patient with me!
 Let’s get this started with the basics: where do you come from/where do you live now, how old are you and what do you do besides skateboarding?

 I am 46 years old.
 I was born in Cuba and I grew up in New Jersey.
 I now live in San Diego.
-When I’m not skateboarding I am flying RC helicopter, playing bass guitar or video games.
+When I’m not skateboarding pocket option bonus code I am flying RC helicopter, playing bass guitar or video games.
 Read more

 I skate everything but if I had to choose, I would pick riding vert anyday: it’s just something you feel or you don’t.
 In the past couple of years I’ve been skating again with a lot of vert skaters and I met Christopher Hudson from England.
 He happens to be the man representing Moonshine Skateboards in the United Kingdom and together with Adam Moonshine (who started Moonshine) they have a HUGE vert skate team from all around the globe.